Duality and small functors: Enriched representability in the dual category of spectra

 where $\nabla$ is the codiagonal and the horizontal map is combined of identity morphism and the sum of bonding maps.
-Note that the sequential colimit above is a homotopy colimit, since the generating cofibrations have finitely presentable domains and codomains.
 We observe that the double mapping cylinder of the diagram above is weakly equivalent to the telescope construction applied to the sequence $\{R^{Y_i}\}$, and therefore the homotopy pushout is weakly equivalent to the sequential homotopy colimit.
 In the following natural morphism of pushout diagrams the vertical maps are $\cal E$-equivalences from $\cal F_{2}$

 Hence the induced map of homotopy pushouts is also an $\cal E$-equivalence.

 However, the homotopy colimit of the lower row is $\cal E$-equivalent to the representable functor $R^P$, where

 By consideration dual to the homotopy telescope construction, it can be argued that $P\simeq \holim_{a<\omega}Y_{a}\simeq \lim_{a<\omega}Y_{a}$, since all the bonding maps are fibrations.